Symptoms, energy and rest

 Using the Functional Ability Scale

-Don't forget that this is a tool – not an exact guide.
+Don't forget that the functional ability scale is a tool – not an exact guide.
 One young person with M.E. told us:

 "I tried to push myself and do a lot more than I was really capable of.
 It was a natural reaction for me, but now I realise that it wasn't wise.
 If you do that, you end up feeling worse than when you started.
 Then I learned to manage my activity and tried to avoid the urge to complete a task in one sitting.
 I alternated small mental tasks with small physical ones because I soon learned that it was as important to rest my brain as it was my body."